Proton therapy for lung cancer

 Reference Center

-The Clínica Universidad de Navarra is an international reference center in the diagnosis and treatment of lung cancer.
-We have the only European thoracic surgeon accredited by the American Academy of Robotic Surgery.
+The Clínica Universidad de Navarra is an international reference center in the diagnosis and treatment of cancer, offering patients and their families access to an interdisciplinary approach to esophageal cancer.

 A unique concept